SaiKumarOfficial/Celebrity-Search-with-Langchain/README.md

 ## What we built

-Here, we are  building  a streamlit app to create and explore prompts and chains in [LangChain](https://python.langchain.com/en/latest/)library.
+Here, we are  building  a streamlit app to create and explore prompts and chains in [LangChain](https://python.langchain.com/en/latest/) library.

 This streamlit app is used to give the response about the  celebrity , his date of birth  and give 5 major events happened around his dob in the world by taking the celebrity name as Prompt.